bomberstudios/me/_posts/2020-01-12-i-forgot-to-write-yesterday.md

 title: I forgot to write yesterday
 date: 2020-01-12
 tags: writing, life, therapy
-description: A reflection on short term failure & long time success
+description: A reflection on short term failure & long term success
 ---

 When I set this blog up, one of the things I had in mind was *writing everyday*.
 It sounded like an achievable challenge, and I even made a nod to that idea in the URL for it: `ale.today` is the perfect address for a daily log.